 The only boxers to appear in all three console versions of the game are Bald Bull, Super Macho Man, and Mr. Sandman.
 Due to Arcade Super Punch-Out being a Mission-Pack Sequel, no boxer has appeared in all games.

 In the NES version, a camera held by an audience member at the top-right corner of the screen will flash when Bald Bull's bull charge can be countered.

 Little Mac (or someone that looked like him) was going to be the player character in the SNES Super Punch-Out!! before being replaced by the blond boxer for unknown reasons.
-Nintendo has flip-flopped over whether this character is Mac with a makeover or an entirely new boxer for several years.
+Nintendo has flip-flopped over whether this character is Mac with a makeover (as they said he was when he guest starred in the Gamecube version of Fight Night Round 2) or an entirely new boxer for several years.